Flashing and building firmware¶

 The latest firmware can be downloaded from: https://github.com/mjbots/moteus/releases

-Download that file and save it somewhere on your computer, then
+Download moteus-fw-...elf, save it somewhere on your computer, and

 substitute its path in place of path/to/file.elf in the following